Public Health Update

 The iconic Horseshoe Bend is a busy place.
 Improvements at Horseshoe Bend Overlook are currently underway, including a new accessible trail, shade structures, and a larger parking lot.

 The City of Page requires Horseshoe Bend visitors to pay for parking at the Horseshoe Bend trailhead.

 National Park Service passes do not apply for the parking lot.
 Contact the City of Page for questions about the parking at Horseshoe Bend.

-Be ready for a mix of cool days and chilly nights.
-As winter ramps up, plan your day with the weather in mind.
+Be ready for the summer heat.
+Plan your day with the weather in mind.
 Despite the giant lake all around you, this is always a desert.
 Stay hydrated by drinking plenty of water, and eat salty snacks to help relpace the electrlytes you lose through sweat.
 Wear sun protection, hats, light loose clothing, sunscreen.
 Know the signs of heat and cold illnesses.
 NEVER leave children or pets in parked, unattended vehicles.